 Negotiations or voluntary payment by Fernandez's government appear almost impossible.
 Economy Minister Hernan Lorenzino called Griesa's ruling "a kind of judicial colonialism".

-Argentina's appeal asks the court to reinstate a stay on payment to the holdouts and contests Griesa's latest ruling by arguing that it puts future debt restructurings at risk and endangers global financial institutions such as clearing houses and banks acting as payment agents.
+A pro-government newspaper, Pagina 12, said Argentina's lawyers - Cleary Gottlieb Steen & Hamilton - would ask the court to reinstate Griesa's stay on payment to the holdouts and contest his latest ruling in its entirety by arguing that it put future debt restructurings at risk and endangered global financial institutions such as clearing houses and banks acting as payment agents. <ID:L1E8MP0DG>

 Many specialists think it unlikely that the appeals court will reinstate the stay.

-Last month, the appeals court backed the ruling by Griesa that Argentina has discriminated against holdouts.
+Last month, the appeals court backed a ruling by Griesa that Argentina has discriminated against holdouts.
 Argentina has requested a new hearing before all of the court's 13 judges.